Bands renormalization and superconductivity in the strongly correlated Hubbard model using composite operators method: Appendix G: Effects of particle-hole transformation

 Which is the relation we get in the main text.
 For e and p we work directly with their definitions

 Under the particle-hole transformation we have

 Hence

 We didn't kept the terms with $\delta_{ij}$ because e and p always appear with a $t_{ij}$ prefactor and $t_{ij}=0$ if $i=j$.
-We used the fact that i and j are always nearest-neighbours to get $(-1)^{i+j}=-1$.
-For p we have
+We used the fact that i and j are always nearest neighbours to get $(-1)^{i+j}=-1$.
+For $p$, we have

 Which is the other relation we had.